 « Nous allons inventer une histoire… » repeats the gray-haired Capretz with a twinkle in his eye as the adventure begins.
 Robert (« Rhobehrrrr » played by Charles Mayer), an easily disoriented « American » lad in a Yale T-shirt with suspiciously good French (his mother was French, supposedly) is visiting Paris “pour se trouver.”
 He falls for Mireille (Valérie Allain), a beautiful blonde studying art history at the Sorbonne.
 (If you are a hetero male, you inevitably fall for her, too.)
 Mireille lives with her parents and her sassy younger sister Marie-Laure (Virginie Contesse) at 18, rue de Vaugirard.
-Throughout the series they are stalked by a mysterious mustachioed man in black (Jean-Claude Cotillard).
-Interesting to note, Cotillard, who also serves as the show’s mime, is the father of Marion Cotillard who would have been all of nine years old when FIA was filmed.
+Throughout the series they are stalked by a mysterious mustachioed man in black (Jean-Claude Cotillard, who also serves as the show’s mime and, interesting to note, is the father of Marion Cotillard who would have been all of nine years old when FIA was filmed).

 There was a certain Dharmic quality to the relentless cycling on public television for 15 years or more of Robert’s clumsy, unconsummated courtship of Mireille in the summertime Paris of 1985.
 Whatever the year, whatever the season, and however bad your day’s been, c’est une belle matinée de printemps au jardin du Luxembourg and Mireille in her white blouse and red skirt saunters onto the scene « comme une fleur. » French in Action succeeds by cultivating the fantasy that there’s a Mireille on a Luxembourg Gardens park bench waiting for you, too.
 In this way, Allain as Mireille has done more to promote French among young male English speakers than anyone since William the Conqueror.
 Sources say Charles Mayer as Robert has had his fair share of admirers (of both sexes), too.
 Capretz rightly understood that nothing fixes the short attention span of the young like a good jolt of hormones.